-At June 30, 2015, cash and securities of \$825 and \$663, respectively, were deposited with clearing organizations or segregated under federal and other regulations or requirements.
-Securities deposited with clearing organizations or segregated under federal and other regulations or requirements are sourced from reverse repurchase agreements and Financial instruments owned in the consolidated statement of financial condition.
+At June 30, 2016, cash of \$1,644 and securities at fair value of \$825 were deposited with clearing organizations or segregated under federal and other regulations or requirements.
+Securities deposited with clearing organizations or segregated under federal and other regulations or requirements are sourced from reverse repurchase agreements in the consolidated statement of financial condition.